 You must be present at the award ceremony, or check in with the Awards Manager, to get your award.
 Awards are breakable and will not be mailed.

-See our Parking PDF for restroom locations at the race site for before the race.
+There are indoor restroom locations at the race site as well as portapotties for before the race.

 See our Course Maps for restroom / portalet locations at the site and on the course.